microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Container Orchestration <i>(Kubernetes)</i></h3>

 For Big Data systems, having lots of Containers is very advantageous to segment purpose and performance profiles.
 However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task.
-One such Container Prchestration tool is <i>Kubernetes</i>, an open source Container orchestrator, which can scale Container deployments according to need.
+One such Container Orchestration tool is <i>Kubernetes</i>, an open source Container orchestrator, which can scale Container deployments according to need.
 The following table defines some important Container Orchestration Tools (Such as Kubernetes or OpenShift) terminology:

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">